Visiting Buenos Aires isn’t about checking off a list of landmarks, it’s about the barrios.

 This classic Buenos Aires barrio has some of the best street art in town.
 I recommend wandering its cobblestone streets on a sunny afternoon to hunt down the many, many murals here.

 Villa Crespo is also where you’ll find all of the city’s outlets.
-You may find a deal or two but don’t expect bargain basement prices like in the US.
+You may find deal or two but don’t expect bargain basement prices like in the US.

 Belgrano